AonghasMackay/disable-youtube-shorts/README.md

 # disable-youtube-shorts

-Chrome extension for personal use to hide youtube shorts and youtube shorts buttons
+Chrome extension experiment to hide youtube shorts and youtube shorts buttons.
+Not kept up to date.
+Only works intermittently last I checked.